Mikkal1/Mikkal1/README.md

-- 👋 Hi, I’m @Mikkal1
+- 👋 Hi, I’m @Mikkal1 AKA Michael Ramcharitar
 - 👀 I’m interested in coding, cybersecurity
-- 🌱 I’m currently learning coding
+- 🌱 I have earned my coding certification
 -
 <!---
 Mikkal1/Mikkal1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.